 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-Moncler’s integrated and flexible business model is geared towards having direct control of the phases of production that add the greatest value, putting the pursuit of ever increasing quality at the heart of all its work.
+Moncler’s integrated and flexible business model is geared towards having direct control of the phases of production that add the greatest value, putting the pursuit of ever increasing quality and the constant evolution at the heart of all its work.

-Moncler’s success is based on a unique and consistent brand strategy, which also depends on the ability to develop innovative products that are strongly “anchored” to the history of the brand.
-Heritage, uniqueness, quality and innovation are the terms used in Moncler to define the concept of “luxury”.
+Moncler’s success is based on a unique and consistent strategy, which also depends on the ability to develop innovative products that are strongly “anchored” to the history of the Brand.
+Heritage, uniqueness, quality, creativity and innovation are the terms used in Moncler to define the concept of “luxury”.
 The journey, which began in 2003 when Remo Ruffini acquired the Group, has always been coherent and pursued without compromise.

 Moncler’s products are designed, manufactured and distributed according to a business model characterised by direct oversight of all phases where the greatest value is added.
 Moncler directly manages the creative phase, the purchase of raw materials, as well as the development of prototypes, while it mainly assigns the “cut-make-trim” phase (façon) of the production stage to third party manufacturers.